 The Summary sheet is the default sheet on launch and allows you to enter all device and environment settings.
-On this sheet the tool also reports estimated power rail-wise and block-wise so you can quickly review thermal and supply power distribution for your design (see Figure 1-4).
+On this sheet the tool also reports estimated power rail-wise and blockwise so you can quickly review thermal and supply power distribution for your design as shown in the following figure.